 The U.S. 9th Circuit Court of Appeals has overturned a jury verdict that cleared an Anaheim police officer of any wrongdoing in the 2012 fatal shooting of 25-year-old Manuel Diaz, a shooting that sparked days of protests and unrest.

-Diaz was shot in the back of the head and buttocks on the afternoon of July 21, 2012, by officer Nick Bellannack, who was chasing him through an alleyway.
+Diaz was shot in the back of the head and buttocks on the afternoon of July 21, 2012, by officer Nick Bennallack, who was chasing him through an alleyway.

-While District Attorney Tony Rackauckas cleared Bellannack of any wrongdoing in the shooting, Diaz’s mother, Genevieve Huizar, filed a civil suit in federal court alleging that Bellannack used excessive force and violated her son’s constitutional rights.
+While District Attorney Tony Rackauckas cleared Bennallack of any wrongdoing in the shooting, Diaz’s mother, Genevieve Huizar, filed a civil suit in federal court alleging that Bennallack used excessive force and violated her son’s constitutional rights.